The equivalence between many-to-one polygraphs and opetopic sets: Introduction

 \subsection{Acknowledgments}

 I would like to thank my PhD advisors, Pierre-Louis Curien and Samuel Mimram, for their kind attention and guidance.
-This project has received funding from the European Union's Horizon 2020 research and innovation program under the Marie Sklodowska-Curie grant agreement No 665850.
+This project has received funding from the European Union's Horizon 2020 research and innovation program under the Marie Sklodowska--Curie grant agreement No 665850.